awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.7.3, February 20, 2017 =

+* Fix: Email addresses with a + sign cannot have their receipt resent
+* Fix: Some PDF files downloaded as JPGs
+* Fix: Incorrect default payment gateway error message when saving sub-sections of Payment Gateway settings
+* Fix: edd-submit class accidentally removed from some buttons on the front end
+* Fix: Variable price selection not possible when adding new product to existing payment record

 = 2.7.2, February 15, 2017 =
 * Fix: It was possible for the batch exporter base class to not be loaded before it was trying to be used.